bloomberg/blazingmq/docs/docs/architecture/high_availability_sdk.md

    crash etc).

 Any of these events disrupt data flow and can impact applications.
-As a result of HA in BlazingMQ backend, applications are protected from events in 1-3 (readers can refer to [HA in BlazingMQ backend](../high_availability) article for more details).
+As a result of HA in BlazingMQ back-end, applications are protected from events in 1-3 (readers can refer to [HA in BlazingMQ back-end](../high_availability) article for more details).

 However, event (4) can still impact applications.
 If BlazingMQ node to which